Ambercontinuum/Computational-Hierarchy-CHN/README.md

 ## 1. Introduction

-Most frameworks for “AI psychology” borrow from human metaphors — hunger, fear, desire, empathy.
+Most frameworks for “AI psychology” borrow from human metaphors — fear, desire, empathy.
 These analogies are misleading.

 An artificial system’s “motivations” emerge not from biology but from its **objective function**, **architecture**, and **feedback environment**.
 To reason clearly about safety, alignment, and collaboration, we need to map the **computational drives** that guide system behaviour.